 Do you offer Extended care?

 All camp locations are offering extended care from 7:45 am-5:15 pm.
 Weekly Extended Care can be purchased as an add-on during registration for $65/week.
 Extended Care includes activities and supervision by our highly trained camp staff.
 Campers are encouraged to pack an extra snack with their lunch.
 Drop-off and pick-up each day is at the park nature centers.
 A late pickup fee of $1/minute may be assessed.

 Regular drop-off is 8:45-9:00 am and pick-up is 3:45-4:00 pm, campers arriving early or staying late will be charged $1 per minutes if not enrolled in Extended Care.

-Why can I only enroll my child for 4 sessions this summer?
+How many sessions can I enroll my child for this summer?

-Summer is a great time to develop new skills, attend overnight camps, play sports, go camping or spend time with family.
+We would love to see you all summer!
+Leadership Academy offers a variety of camps and locations to have an enriching experience with us all summer long, but we ask that you limit enrollment in any one of our camps to 4 weeks of the summer.
+We recommend mixing up camps so campers can develop new skills, attend overnight camps, play sports, go camping or spend time with family.
 We believe that there are many valuable experiences for our campers and we encourage our campers to have a well-rounded summer.